Big Salmon River (New Brunswick)

 The Big Salmon River (Grande rivière Salmon) is a small river in southern New Brunswick, Canada, that flows south into the Bay of Fundy.
 The river has its source to the southwest of Sussex, New Brunswick.
-The river flows into the Bay of Fundy near St. Martins, New Brunswick, and serves as the endpoint of the Fundy Trail.
+The river flows into the Bay of Fundy near Fundy-St. Martins, and serves as the endpoint of the Fundy Trail.

+The 84m Big Salmon River Suspension Bridge crosses the river.
+It can be accessed by the Suspension Bridge Trail.
+This trail begins at the Fundy Trail Parkway parking area P8 near the Mitchell Franklin Bridge.